alexa-samples/skill-sample-nodejs-cloudformation-guide/03_dynamoDbSkill/README.md

 Within the 'AWS CloudFormation + ASK CLI Cookbook' repository, this 'DynamoDB' skill project shows how to create a 'classic' skill stack with AWS DynamoDB for persistence.

+For ease of demonstration, the skill itself will only count how many sessions the respective user had.
+In order to do so, its Lambda function reads from, and writes to the DynamoDB table created in the project.

 Beside how to model a DnymoDB resource in Cfn, this README also introduces the following concept:
 - Using **Cfn conditions** to set multiple resource properties based on the value of a single parameter

+## Prerequisites

+To deploy this project, you (i.e. your AWS CLI user) need to have permissions for DynamoDB, Lambda and CloudWatch.
+You can probably get by with fewer permissions, but a convenient selection of managed IAM policies are:
+- AmazonDynamoDBFullAccess
+- AWSLambda_FullAccess
+- CloudWatchFullAccess
+- IAMFullAccess

 ## Parameters